manikbajaj/linux-cli/practice/searching-files-practice-1.md

 1. Find all empty files within the `/var/log` directory.
 2. Use the `find` command to identify all files that have been modified more than 7 days ago but less than 14 days ago in the `/home` directory.
 3. Locate files in the `/tmp` directory that are not owned by the current user (replace "current user" with your actual username if necessary).
-4. Search for files across the entire system that have the SUID bit set and are executable.

 ### Bonus Challenge